-Will you use the motor in freshwater or saltwater?
+1. Will you use the canoe trolling motor in freshwater or saltwater?

 While using a saltwater trolling motor on either freshwater or saltwater won’t pose a problem nor will it lead to any engine damage the same is not true for a freshwater trolling motor.

-A good saltwater trolling motor with all the bells and whistles that is well suited to a large canoe is more expensive than an equivalent electric one and offers more power but both motors will work well with a standard sized canoe.
+A good saltwater trolling motor with all the bells and whistles that is well suited to a large canoe is more expensive than an equivalent electric one.
+It also offers more power but be aware that both motors will work well with a standard sized canoe.

 Checking the shaft length is another important factor that you should consider before you buy a trolling motor.